 Signs & Symptoms

-Vomiting is usually the first sign of toxicity and then in 30-60 minutes hypoglycemia can occur.
+Vomiting is usually the first sign of toxicity, and then in 30-60 minutes hypoglycemia can occur.
 The signs of hypoglycemia can be lethargy, ataxia (stumbling around), collapse, and seizure.
 In cases where gum with xylitol was ingested the hypoglycemia may be delayed for up to 12 hours.
-In severe over doses some dogs do not display the signs of hypoglycemia prior to the onset of liver failure (hepatic necrosis).
-Instead lethargy and vomiting occurred 9-72 hours after exposure.
-They developed petechia (small spots of bleeding on the skin and mucus membranes like gums), echymosis (larger spots of bleeding seen on the skin and mucus membranes), and gastric hemorrhage (bleeding in the stomach).
+In severe, over doses, some dogs do not display the signs of hypoglycemia before the onset of liver failure (hepatic necrosis).
+Instead, lethargy and vomiting occurred 9-72 hours after exposure.
+They developed petechia (small spots of bleeding on the skin and mucous membranes like gums), ecchymosis (larger spots of bleeding seen on the skin and mucous membranes), and gastric hemorrhage (bleeding in the stomach).